 What to expect when working with me on a full renovation

 If you thought interior design was just about picking paint colours and fabrics, think again.
-Here I walk through what you can expect working with me, as an interior designer in the Comox Valley, on a full renovation, with examples from a real client.
+Here I walk through what you can expect working with me, as an interior designer in the Comox Valley, on a full renovation, with examples from a mixture of real clients.

 Stage one: preliminary concept development

 Every design needs a jumping off point whether it be a favourite vacation spot or even a piece of art.
 Here’s a great example of the Design Inspiration for a Beach Home Project’s open plan kitchen.

 In Stage One, I present a number of space plan options so that we can narrow it down to the best one for your lifestyle.

 All the feedback provided from the client in Stage One is incorporated into Stage Two.
 This is where the design vision becomes reality as floor plans are finalized and the fixtures and finishes are selected.
 The 3D renderings and walkthroughs help clients visual exactly how their newly renovated space is going to look and feel.

 Designing where the light switches go and the location of a pot light so that it doesn’t cast shadows is not exactly glamorous but is absolutely essential.
 I calculate exactly how many lumens each room requires as without proper lighting, the design doesn’t shine!

 Ensuring that everything is ordered on time means that the installation runs seamlessly.
 For lighting, fixtures, finishes and furniture, I can order everything for you, track it and deal with deliveries if this is something not handled by your contractor.
 By having relationships with trade only vendors, means that you have access to unique pieces that are perfectly suited to your space and in some cases are custom.